GeekDream-x/SemEval2022-Task8-TonyX/README.md

 ## System Performance

 Finally, our system got 0.818 on the evaluation set according to the official scoring system and ranked 1st out of more than 30 teams.
-The performace of our system on different language pairs individually is as displayed below:
+The performace of our system on different language pairs individually on the official evaluation set is as displayed below:

 | **Language** | en | de | es | pl | tr | ar |  ru | zh | fr | it | esen | deen | plen | zhen | esit | defr | depl | frpl |
 | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: |